Presented by Alspec

 Craig Penton is the General Manager of Aluminium Facade Systems, a division of Alspec.
 He has worked in the construction industry for 15 years, 6 of which in facades.
 His experience has brought great success in the facade industry with their Premium ProClad Suite of products on a range of major commercial and multi-residential projects.

 Michael Teys, Strata Consultant and Researcher, City Futures UNSW

-Michael Teys is a strata industry consultant with more than 30 years’ experience in strata law and management.
-He is a strata research academic with City Futures Research Centre at the University of NSW where he holds an Australian Research Council grant to study the impact of large-scale strata on our cities.
+Michael Teys is a strata industry consultant with more than 30 years of experience in strata law and management.
+He is a strata research academic with City Futures Research Centre at the University of NSW, where he holds an Australian Research Council grant to study the impact of large-scale strata on our cities.